caderek/gramma/README.md

 ### Dev tool for JS/TS projects

-You can install Gramma locally for your JS/TS project - this methods gives you a separate, project specific config
+You can install Gramma locally for your JS/TS project - this method gives you a separate, project specific config.

 ```
 npm i gramma -D